anand-mekala-ur-ai/japanai-demo-app/docs/as-is-guide.md

 - Make decisions based on tool results
 - Refine its approach dynamically

-This pattern is crucial for complex tasks that require multiple steps or data gathering operations.
+This pattern is essential for complex tasks that require multiple steps or data gathering operations.